Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 }
 ```

-### Run Analyze Operation Asynchronously
+### Run multiple actions Asynchronously
-The Analyze functionality allows to choose which of the supported Text Analytics features to execute in the same set of documents.
-Currently the supported features are: entity recognition, linked entity recognition, key phrase extraction, and Personally Identifiable Information (PII) Recognition.
-For more information see [How to: Use Text Analytics for analyze operation][analyze_operation_howto].
+This functionality allows running multiple actions in one or more documents.
+Actions include entity recognition, linked entity recognition, key phrase extraction, and Personally Identifiable Information (PII) Recognition.
+For more information see [Using analyze][analyze_operation_howto].

 ```C# Snippet:AnalyzeOperationBatchConvenienceAsync
     string documentA = @"We love this trail and make the trip every year.
 The views are breathtaking and well